 Working On Your Research

 Set time aside to do your family history research.
-There is nothing worse than sitting down to start your fact finding only to be interrupted by friends and family.
+There is nothing worse than sitting down to start your fact-finding only to be interrupted by friends and family.

-Trying to work on your family history is not a five minute job.
+Trying to work on your family history is not a five-minute job.
 You cannot just sit down and pick off ancestors one by one.

 It does help though if you have a dedicated work area where you can research your genealogy.
 You can have your work laid out all in front of you.

 Which Way To Do It?

-There is no right or wrong way when researching your family tree.
+There is no right or wrong way when research your family tree.
 The way you do it is the way that is best for you.

-Collect all there is on that person and then moving onto the next relative.
+Collect all there is on that person and then move on to the next relative.
 It is entirely up to you how you conduct your research.

 There came a time though when I wanted to learn more about the person I was researching.
 Then I looked into parish registers and will, etc.

 This helped me focus my efforts and help me conduct a more efficient strategy of research.

 Hitting Brick Walls

-Sometimes though you may hit a brick wall while doing your fact finding.
+Sometimes though you may hit a brick wall while doing your fact-finding.
 If you cannot break through this brick wall then it is always a good idea to leave this troublesome ancestor and come back to them later with a fresh mind.